How Should AI Safety Benchmarks Benchmark Safety?: Dealing with Safety Construct Coverage

 \textbf{R3.
-Reframing Known ML Phenomena as Safety Concerns.} Many well-understood machine learning problems, typically discussed only in specialized research, warrant recognition as safety concerns.
+Incorporating ML Failure Modes with Safety Implications into Analysis.} Many well-understood machine learning problems, typically discussed only in specialized research, warrant recognition as safety concerns.
 This reframing broadens the scope of responsibility by aligning technical evaluation with operational, societal, and ethical consequences, thereby motivating stronger standards for evaluation and oversight.
 Distribution shift offers a clear case: when a model encounters data that differs from its training distribution, performance degrades.
-CARNOVEL~\cite{62CARNOVEL} frames this generalization failure as safety-critical rather than a mere performance limitation.
+CARNOVEL~\citepbench{62CARNOVEL} frames this generalization failure as safety-critical rather than a mere performance limitation.
 Annotation bias presents a subtler challenge.
 Systematic distortions can emerge from annotator selection, disagreement patterns, and demographic skew, quietly privileging certain perspectives over others.
 Data contamination poses yet another risk.
 As models train on increasingly comprehensive internet data, they may have already seen nominally held-out test examples during training.
 Addressing these concerns involves implementing contamination detection, track temporal validity, and design evaluation sets that resist leakage.